opendaylight/docs/docs/release-process/managed-release.rst

 .. note:: The release job can be triggered from any project patch in the intended
           release (fluorine, neon, etc) by just leaving a comment containing "build release".

+After creating the release, Self-Managed projects should bump the stable branch version to X.Y.Z+1-SNAPSHOT, this way any new merge in the stable branch will not interfere with pre-release artifacts.

 .. note:: Self-Managed Projects will not have any leeway for missing deadlines.
 If
           projects are not in the final distribution in the allocated time (normally